Azure/iot-hub-device-update/docs/agent-reference/goal-state-support.md

 When a service operator issues a cancellation of the current workflow processing, the agent will attempt to cancel it.
 This leads to a call to the Cancel method of the ContentHandler that is registered for the update's update type.

-The content handler should interupt the current in-progress operation (e.g. Download) so that the operation exits and calls WorkCompletionCallback to complete the current operation.
+The content handler should interrupt the current in-progress operation (e.g. Download) so that the operation exits and calls WorkCompletionCallback to complete the current operation.

 The agent will then report to the cloud a result code of ADUC_Result_Failure_Cancelled(-1) and transition to Idle state.